HTTPS & SSL Certificate: An Absolute Must for Your Online Shop

 Conclusion

 The URL is one of the aspects which users and potential customers look at first when accessing an online shop.
-If they feel like the URL and therefore the entire website might not be secure, they will get a bad impression of the shop and leave the webpage.
+If they feel like the URL (and therefore the entire website) might not be secure, they will get a bad impression of your business and leave your online shop.

 With the HTTPS protocol you can take the first step towards generating trust among your customers and they won't hesitate to continue browsing through your website.
 Additionally, your online shop will improve its organic ranking in search results.
 Also, your business will avoid security gaps.